Jack Donovan: Other work

 Donovan wrote about topics related to Satanism for Lust Magazine, a sexuality magazine created by members of the Church of Satan.
 In 2007, Donovan (using the Malebranche pen name) edited and published Lust Magazine: The Archives 2003–2006, a collection of selected works from the magazine.

 Donovan used to write for the online anti-feminist journal, The Spearhead, which was published from 2009 to 2014.

 Donovan was an early writer for AlternativeRight.com, an online magazine founded by Richard B. Spencer that was published from 2010 to 2012.
 Donovan also wrote for another of Spencer's publications, Radix Journal, for Jared Taylor's American Renaissance, and for Greg Johnson's Counter-Currents.

 Donovan spoke at the American Renaissance conference in 2014.
 He also spoke in 2013 and 2015 at the National Policy Institute (NPI), Spencer's white supremacist think-tank.
 The Daily Stormer's Andrew Anglin led a boycott of the 2015 National Policy Institute conference after learning that Donovan was speaking, opposing the conference's choice to invite a homosexual speaker.
 Michael Hill of the League of the South refused to share a stage with Donovan at a NPI conference because of Donovan's sexuality.

-In Milo Yiannopoulos's March 2016 Breitbart article, "An Establishment Conservative's Guide to the Alt-Right", the provocateur relied on Donovan's writings alongside those of Richard B. Spencer and Steve Sailer.
+In Milo Yiannopoulos's March 2016 Breitbart article, "An Establishment Conservative's Guide to the Alt-Right", he relied on Donovan's writings alongside those of Richard B. Spencer and Steve Sailer.
 In May 2016, Donovan appeared on Yiannopoulos's podcast.

 Donovan has spoken several times, including in 2019, at the 21 Convention, a manosphere conference organized by Anthony "Dream" Johnson.

 Donovan and Tanner Guzy co-founded CHEST magazine, which is based in Utah, United States.